mclark/fond_memos/README.md

 It just uses instance variables and hashes, no magic, nothing you wouldn't do in typical `@a ||= expensive_op` memoization.
 It just extracts that logic out of methods where it shouldn't be in the first place.

+Tested with ruby 2.1.9 and 2.3.1.
+It most likely works with other versions, it just hasn't been tested with them yet.

 ## Installation

+Install [bundler](http://bundler.io) if you don't already have it (`gem install bundler`).

 Add this line to your application's Gemfile: